 - Election of Officers and Directors.
 All Officers and Directors of the Association shall be elected at the regular June meeting of the Association, with terms of office for those so elected commencing upon adjournment of the meeting at which such election shall have taken place.
-Officers shall hold office for a term of two years, or until their successors shall have been duly elected.
-No President or Vice-President may serve consecutive terms.
-Directors shall serve for a period of two years and may serve up to a maximum of two consecutive terms.
+Once elected, Officers shall hold office for a term of two years, or until their successors shall have been duly elected.
+The President or Vice-President may only serve up to two consecutive terms, if duly reelected for the second term.
+As much as possible, the terms of the President and Vice President should be staggered so turnover of the two positions does not occur in the same year.
+The Treasurer and Secretary have no limits on the consecutive terms they may serve, as duly reelected.
+Directors shall serve for a term of two years and may serve up to a maximum of two consecutive terms.
 To provide for staggered terms, at least two Board members shall be elected each year.
-In addition, the outgoing President shall automatically become a member of the Board for one term if the Nominating Committee ascertains that this member will serve.
+In addition, the outgoing President shall automatically become a member of the Board for one term (two years) if the Nominating Committee ascertains that this member will serve.
 Nominations for officers and Directors shall be made by the Nominating Committee and may also be made from the floor at the meeting in which the election is held.
 The consent of a candidate must be obtained before that name is placed in nomination.
 Election shall be by ballot, and a majority of those present and voting shall constitute an election.

 - Absence or Inability of Officers.
 In the absence of the President and Vice-President for a period of two months or more, or upon refusal or inability to perform the duties and exercise the powers necessary to keep the Association on an active basis, the Board is empowered to declare the positions of President and Vice-President vacant and to elect a President pro tem.